Table of Contents

 Pulsed measurements

-It is possible but difficult to obtain full saturation of magnets with solenoids driven by a DC current, because of the resistive losses in the conductor of the solenoid.
-If the slowly varying current is used then the measurement is similar to as described above for the soft ferromagnets.70)
+It is possible but difficult in practice to obtain full saturation of magnets with solenoids driven by a DC current, because of the resistive losses in the conductor of the solenoid.
+If the slowly varying current is used then the measurement is similar to as described above for the soft ferromagnets.136)

 Less expensive methods used in production and testing employ pulsed currents.
-A capacitor is charged to a controlled level of voltage and discharged through a coil, via diode.
-This produces a uni-directional pulse of very high current which is capable of magnetising, saturating, or demagnetising a magnet.
+A capacitor is charged to a controlled level of voltage and then discharged through the magnetising coil (via a diode to stop oscillations).
+This produces a uni-directional pulse of very high current which is capable of magnetising, saturating, or demagnetising a magnet.137) Magnetising yokes can be used to focus and direct the magnetising/demagnetising field.

 S. Zurek, E-Magnetica.pl, CC-BY-4.0